Glottography/tutorials/digitising/index.md

 We also open the **Carto Basic** basemap from the **HCMGIS** plugin as a spatial reference:  **HCMGIS** > **Basemaps** > **Vector tiles** > **Carto Basic**.

 Next, we create an empty polygon vector layer to store the digitised language areas.
 To do this, go to **Layer** > **Create Layer** > **New GeoPackage Layer...** to initialise a new **GeoPackage** file.  **GeoPackage (.gpkg)** is a file format for storing geographic features and has become the de facto standard in QGIS.
 The file will act as a container for the language polygons we are about to digitise.
+In the [Data curation tutorial](../curation/index.md), we will later convert the GeoPackage to a GeoJSON file, a lightweight, human-readable format for representing geographic features.
+While you could digitise the polygons directly in GeoJSON format, this tutorial uses the GeoPackage format because it offers greater flexibility with projections.
+In GeoJSON, for example, coordinates must be expressed in longitude and latitude using decimal degrees, corresponding to the `EPSG:4326` coordinate reference system (CRS).
+This restriction does not apply to GeoPackages.

 <figure>
   <img src="images/new_geopackage_layer.png" alt="Creating a new GeoPackage layer." width="800" />